JetBrains/teamcity-documentation/topics/configuring-test-reports-and-code-coverage.md

 ## Test Reports in TeamCity

 TeamCity provides out-of-the-box support for a number of testing frameworks.
-To reduce feedback time on the test failures, it reports detailed test results on the fly whenever possible.
-These results are displayed in the build overview.
+To reduce the feedback time on test failures, it reports [detailed test results](viewing-tests-and-configuration-problems.md) on the fly whenever possible.
+These results are displayed in the [build overview](working-with-build-results.md).
 See the list of currently [supported testing frameworks](testing-frameworks.md).

-This section also contains articles related to the support of the [.NET](net-testing-frameworks-support.md) and [Java](java-testing-frameworks-support.md) testing frameworks.
+Many build runners produce test reports automatically, depending on the settings you configure: [Gradle](gradle.md), [Maven](maven.md), [IntelliJ IDEA Project](intellij-idea-project.md), [Python](python.md), [Node.js](nodejs.md), and others.
+There is also a section dedicated to the support for [.NET frameworks](net-testing-frameworks-support.md).

->You can [assign a user to investigate a test](investigating-and-muting-build-failures.md#Assigning+Investigations+of+Build+Problems+and+Failed+Tests) or [mute the test](investigating-and-muting-build-failures.md#Muting+Tests) so it doesn't affect the build status.
+>You can [assign a user to investigate a failed test](investigating-and-muting-build-failures.md#Assigning+Investigations+of+Build+Problems+and+Failed+Tests), or [mute this test](investigating-and-muting-build-failures.md#Muting+Tests), so it doesn't affect the build status.

 ## Code Inspection in TeamCity